Generic name: neomycin and polymyxin b sulfates and bacitracin zinc

 To report SUSPECTED ADVERSE REACTIONS, contact Perrigo at 1-866-634-9120 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Neo-Polycin Ointment Dosage and Administration

-May be applied every 3 or 4 hours for 7 to 10 days, depending on the severity of the infection.
+Apply the ointment topically into the conjunctival sac of the affected eye(s) every 3 or 4 hours for 7 to 10 days, depending on the severity of the infection.

 Neo-Polycin® Ophthalmic Ointment is supplied in 3.5 g (1/8 oz) sterile tamper evident tubes with ophthalmic tip.